silk-framework/silk/doc/RestInterface.md

 ### Start/Stop Activities

-Each task may provide one or more activities.
+Each project or task may provide one or more activities.
 An activity is a unit of work that can be executed in the background.

 | Resource | Description |
 | --- | --- |